Drivers with Disabilities in New Jersey

 Your placard and ID card will be sent to you.
 Permanent placards must be renewed every 3 years; a renewal form will be sent to you.

 How to Apply for a Temporary Placard

 You'll need your physician's certification on the form stating the expected length of your disability.
-A temporary placard may be valid for up to 6 months and can be renewed only once.
+A temporary placard may be valid for up to 6 months and can be renewed for an additional 6 months.
 While you'll apply for the placard from your police department, you'll pay the $4 fee to the MVC.

 Temporary Placards From Out of State